Durge5/ThemeBleedPy/README.md

 # Why Another PoC?
 I put this together because I couldn't get the C# code to compile in linux, probably due to my own ignorance of how it works, I know how to code python though.
 # Notable Lines:
-Lines 44-53 in ThemeBleedServer.py/overrideSmb2Create - This is where the path change happens Lines 191-End in ThemeBleedServer.py - Server Creation
+Lines 44-53 in ThemeBleedServer.py/overrideSmb2Create - This is where the path change happens <br />
+Lines 191-End in ThemeBleedServer.py - Server Creation